bougou/sail/README.md

 packages-dir: /path/to/packages    # Store package files.
 ```

-> Note, these three directories can be located at different places (be not under a same parent dir).
+> Note, these three directories can be located at different places (that is not under a same parent dir).

 > The `products-dir` contains all operation code of products(s).
 You should put your specific `<productName>` dir under `products-dir` even if you only have one product.
 Normally, the content of products dir should be managed by git.

 > The `targets-dir` keeps all configurations of environments.
+This dir should exists on the deploy machine.

 > The `packages-dir` holds all package files.
-You can create recursive directories under it.
+You can create recursive directories under it to store any files.

 ## Documents